ArduPilot/ardupilot_wiki/dev/source/docs/buildin-mission-planner.rst

    -  Click (select)  Build Events.
 Remove all pre-build and post build options.
    -  Click (select)  Build.
+   -  If any of the sub-projects says "(incompatible)" next to it inside Solution Explorer, then right-click that sub-project and choose "reload", that should fix it.

 For  errors about missing references, you will see the name of the project for each error listed.
 Select Properties for each project with